Can You Eat Canned Soup After the Expiration Date?

 When it comes to canned goods, such as soups, the expiration date listed on the can serves as a guideline for optimal quality and taste.
 It is important to differentiate between "best by" dates and expiration dates:

 • Best By Date: This date indicates the manufacturer's recommendation for when the product is at its peak quality in terms of flavor and texture.
-Consuming the product after this date does not necessarily mean it is unsafe but may result in a decline in taste and quality.
+Consuming the product after this date does not necessarily mean it is unsafe but may can increase the likelihood of a decline in taste and quality.

 • Expiration Date: This date is the manufacturer's recommendation for when the product should be consumed by for safety reasons.
 Consuming the product after the expiration date may pose health risks.